|Seraph Postal - Forever|

 Some were like Samson — mightily blessed by God, but then they fell off his wagon.
 You remember, Lonnie, that your funeral at the Crystal Cathedral was packed out.
 But didn't it seem odd to you that so many people turned out for it?
 Where did all these "friends" come from?
 Where were they before in those few years before you died?
 More than one person came up and eulogized you, and one of them drew a comparison between you and Samson.
 A little later, pastor Chuck Smith came up to speak, and he carried this simile farther down the road.
 So from that time forward, people have only remembered Chuck as the one saying this about you.
 Anyone who knows the Bible knows exactly what they were implying: that just like Samson, though you were "gifted," you were a moral failure, who ultimately did yourself in by your own reckless behavior.
 Consequently, Lonnie, this is how you have been viewed ever since, notwithstanding what actually happened in the last few years of your life.
 I think it is unmistakable that you are the one that Greg had in mind here when he wrote this.
 Do you see what I mean?

 One of the younger people who floated into San Francisco that summer was a seventeen-year-old art student named Lonnie Frisbee.
 Lonnie was from Southern California and had dropped out of high school there to enroll in an art school in San Francisco.Here on pages 62 to 63, you can see a sample of the book's breezy, journalistic style, in which Greg basically repeated, in a summary way, much of what you have already told us in your autobiography about your early life.
 There were no big surprises here.
 However, Greg completely left out details regarding your experiences at church and Camp Seely, which you considered the actual starting point of your relationship with God, though as a teenager you would later drift away for a time.
-Maybe in this particular case these details were left out merely for the sake of brevity.
-However, I think I can show that in several other instances Greg left out critically important information in such a way that it can cause the reader to get the wrong impression about you.
+Maybe these details were left out merely for the sake of brevity.
+However, I think I can show that in several other places Greg left out critically important information in such a way that causes the reader to get the wrong impression about you.

 Lonnie told his friends he'd had an awful childhood.
 His biological father was a serial adulterer, a drunk who beat Lonnie and his mom and eventually left her for another woman.
 Lonnie's mother tracked down the other woman's husband and eventually married him.
 The new stepdad hated and rejected Lonnie and his brothers.
 Then, beginning at age eight, Lonnie was sexually molested by a seventeen-year-old guy from the neighborhood who babysat for the family.
 The adults in Lonnie's life did not believe his story.